Best General Liability Insurance Companies for Small Businesses in California

 Affordability without pricing volatility

-California businesses already absorb costs 19% higher than the national average.
+California businesses absorb costs 19% higher than the national average.
 Your insurance shouldn't compound that burden with unpredictable premium increases.
-A Sonoma County vineyard employing six full-time workers might hire 40 seasonal laborers during the August-October crush period and premium adjustments should reflect actual risk rather than arbitrary rate hikes punishing seasonal staffing inherent to wine production.
+A Sonoma County vineyard employing six full-time workers may hire 40 seasonal laborers during the August-October crush period, and premium adjustments should reflect actual risk rather than arbitrary rate hikes punishing seasonal staffing inherent to wine production.

 talk icon